mikeizbicki/cmc-csci046/hw3/README.md

 # HTML Validation with Stacks

+You will implement an extended version of the balanced parentheses algorithm that checks whether html tags are balanced.
+(See [chapter 4.7](https://runestone.academy/runestone/books/published/pythonds/BasicDS/BalancedSymbolsAGeneralCase.html) of the book for details on the balanced parentheses algorithm.)

 **Due date:**
 Thursday, 13 February at midnight
 (I'm open to pull requests on this date)